Master in Data Science and Analytics (MSDSA) (formerly Master of Science in Applied Statistics and Analytics)

 - Statistical and mathematical foundations emphasized throughout the program as essential to understanding model building.

 - Working directly with companies every semester in sponsored project courses is possible.
-Previous sponsors include Equifax, Travelers, Southern Company, IHG, Shaw Flooring, Trusit Bank, Spanx, Atlanticus, and Coke One North America.
+Previous sponsors include Equifax, Travelers, Southern Company, IHG, Shaw Flooring, Truist Bank, Spanx, Atlanticus, and Coke One North America.

 - Capstone options include internships, applied research projects, research with faculty, working in a Center for Data Science and Analytics sponsored lab, and others.